Slit-slide-sew bijections for oriented planar maps: Slit-slide-sew bijection

 Let~$\cB$ denote the set of bipolar oriented maps, and~$\cBv$ denote the set of bipolar oriented maps carrying a distinguished internal vertex, that is, the set of pairs $(\m,v)$, where $\m\in\cB$ and~$v$ is an internal vertex of~$\m$.
 For such a pair, the \emph{marked face} is defined as the internal face~$f$ at the right of~$v$, that is, the one at the right of the rightmost outgoing edge at~$v$.
 The \emph{external index}, denoted by~$\delta$, is the external index with respect to~$v$.

 Let $(\m,v)\in\cBv$.
 We break down the process into the following steps.
 See Figure~\ref{bij_Phi} (from top left to top right in counterclockwise order).

 \begin{description}[style=nextline] \item[A. Sliding path] We consider the internal part $\bgammai=(e_1,e_2,\dots,e_k)$ of the rightmost path from~$v$ to~$\rN$.
-We let~$\ell_0$ be the edge preceding~$e_1$ in clockwise order around~$v$.
-Since~$v$ is internal and~$e_1$ is the rightmost outgoing edge of~$v$, $\ell_0$ is incoming at~$v$, with the marked face~$f$ at its right.
+We let~$\ell_0$ be the edge following~$e_1$ in clockwise order around~$v$.
+Since~$v$ is internal and~$e_1$ is the rightmost outgoing edge of~$v$, the edge~$\ell_0$ is incoming at~$v$, with the marked face~$f$ at its right.

 \item[B. Slitting, sliding, sewing] We slit along~$\bgammai$, entering at~$v$ from the corner in~$f$ and exiting through the external face.
 This doubles the path~$\bgammai$, making up two copies: $\bl=(\ell_1,\dots,\ell_k)$ to the left, and $\br=(r_1,\dots,r_k)$ to the right.